-Our principal audit procedures included understanding the policies adopted by the management in valuating the slow-moving inventories; assessing the historical reasonableness of the management's estimates on inventory provisions; selecting samples to verify the accuracy of the inventory aging report; evaluating the appropriateness of management's methodology to determine inventory reserve percentages; as well as recalculating the inventory reserve for the application of the reserve percentages with the inventory aging categories.
+- Understanding the policies adopted by the management in valuating the slow-moving inventories; assessing the historical reasonableness of the management's estimates on inventory provisions. - Selecting samples and keeping trace of to inventory movement voucher to verify the accuracy of the inventory aging report. - Evaluating the appropriateness of management's assumption to determine inventory reserve percentages. - Recalculating the inventory reserve for the application of the reserve percentages with the inventory aging categories.